-The following table contains a mapping which shall be used by the Alert Reporter in the Mobile Alert Request message for CommunicationRequest.priority.
+The following table contains a mapping which shall be used by the Alert Reporter in the Mobile Report Alert Request message for CommunicationRequest.priority.
 This table is adapted from PCD TF-2: Table 8-4 and maps to the RequestPriority value set at http://hl7.org/fhir/request-priority.

 Table 3.84.5.2-5: Mobile Report Alert Priority Code System